BoostSebastian/Lab_002_AKS/README.md

     - port: 80
     selector:
         app: azure-vote-front
     ```

-1. Save the file by do a save command: Ctrl-S

-1. Name the file:

-    ```
-    azure-vote-all-in-one-redis.yaml
-    ```

 1. You can run the commands to show the ***Pods*** are gone and the ***Nodes*** are still there